gridai/grid-docs/docs/platform/known-issues.md

 * Canceling download of Artifacts: When downloading the artifacts, Ctrl-C does not cancel the download.
 As a workaround, use Ctrl-Z followed by `kill -9 $(jobs -p)`.

-* Artifacts are not saved in a subdirectory: Grid artifacts are not saved in a subdirectory for run name and experiment name.
-This will overwrite files if two experiments have artifacts with the same file name.
-Workaround would be to put the artifacts in separate folders before downloading artifacts again.

 ### [Collaboration](https://docs.grid.ai/platform/collaboration)
 * Downloading artifacts and/or viewing logs from a teammate's experiments is not supported from the CLI.
 Please use the UI as a workaround.